Rahul-m-10/Rahul-m-10/README.md

 - 👋 Hi, I’m Rahul M
 - 🌱 I’m currently learning Data science
+- Looking for Data science and Data Analyst roles
-- 📫 How to reach me
+- 📫 How to reach me :
-- rahulmohan9548@gmail.com
+ rahulmohan9548@gmail.com

 <!---
 Rahul-m-10/Rahul-m-10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.